 Will the Dental Implant Stay In Place?

 Absolutely.
 A single-tooth dental implant will remain in place for the long term.
 In fact, many patients opt for this procedure purely for this reason!

 Dental implants are fully functional, and the surgical screw ensures the tooth has a robust ‘root’ to support it.
 This means you can chew fully using the replacement tooth, without any movement occurring.

-Furthermore, the osseointegrated material of the dental implants are biocompatible.
+Furthermore, the osseointegrated material of the dental implants is biocompatible.
 This allows the bone in your jaw to grow between the ridges and around the implant itself.
-Known as osseointegration, this gives you replacement tooth the strength of a natural tooth root and increases its stability.
+Known as osseointegration, this gives your replacement tooth the strength of a natural tooth root and increases its stability.